 Did you Know?
-List of Interesting Facts about Native Americans Illinois
+List of Interesting Facts about Indians Illinois

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Illinois, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Illinois are as follows:
+Our unusual and interesting facts about Indians of Illinois, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Illinois are as follows:

-- Fact 2 - The Native Americans of Illinois included many of the Northeast Indians tribes were the Illinois tribe (Illini), Iroquois, Chippewa, Ottawa, and Potawatomi, Kickapoo, Kaskaskia, Miami, Shawnee, Sauk and Fox tribes.
+- Fact 2 - The Indians of Illinois included many of the Northeast Indians tribes were the Illinois tribe (Illini), Iroquois, Chippewa, Ottawa, and Potawatomi, Kickapoo, Kaskaskia, Miami, Shawnee, Sauk and Fox tribes.

 - Fact 3 - Names of Border States: Indiana Iowa Michigan Kentucky Missouri Wisconsin